 Todd EggertRobert "Todd" Eggert Has enjoyed birding since he was 10 years old.
 Born and raised in Northern California, Todd has gained extensive knowledge of Californian Ecosystems and has gained a passion for sharing that knowledge with others.
 Throughout his career as a park ranger, Todd has led many birding field trips both in an official ranger capacity and through his volunteer work with California Waterfowl Association, Napa Audubon Society and Audubon Canyon Ranch.
 Events:

-Holly FerraraHolly Ferrara is a Certified Wildlife Biologist working as a Restoration Biologist for River Partners.
-She has worked for River Partners for five years.
-Before that she worked for the California Department of Fish and Wildlife for five years as a Scientific Aid and Turkey Hunt Coordinator.
-She received her Bachelor of Science in Wildlife Management and Conservation from Humboldt State University in 2013.
+Holly FerraraHolly Ferrara is an Ecologist/Project Manager and Intern Program Coordinator with River Partners.
+For the past seven years, she's helped plan and lead habitat restoration projects that support wildlife and healthy ecosystems across California.
+Holly is a Certified Wildlife Biologist and enjoys mentoring the next generation of conservation professionals through River Partners' internship program.
+Before joining River Partners, she worked with the California Department of Fish and Wildlife as a Scientific Aid and Turkey Hunt Coordinator.
+She earned her Bachelor of Science in Wildlife Management and Conservation from Humboldt State University in 2013.
 Events:

 Matt ForsterMatt Forster is an avid outdoorsman and birder whose love of the land has him interested in conservation of habitat and restoration.
 He studied waterfowl biology and wetland management as well as ornithology at CSUChico.
 Events: